Supporting creative expression in a world constructed of words and images.

 Congratulations to Stony Brook University Podcast Incubator alumni Blake Pfeil, who was awarded an Ambie for the podcast he worked on while with the Incubator, abandoned: The All-American Ruins Podcast!
 Blake is also launching a new podcast in collaboration with Period Power, coming soon!

 The Stony Brook University Podcast Incubator and Emerald Audio proudly announce the launch of K-All, a student-produced podcast that exemplifies the Incubator’s mission: taking ambitious classroom projects and transforming them into professional, market-ready productions.
 “Our goal is to bridge the gap between theory and real-world experience,” said Kathleen Russo, Director of the Stony Brook University Podcast Incubator.
 “By partnering with industry mentors, our students see firsthand how to pitch, produce, and promote a show—acquiring skills and contracts that go far beyond the classroom."
 Intro toPodcasting (FLM 203) teaches scripting, recording, editing, and distribution workflows using industry-standard tools and techniques to an undergraduate cohort every semester.
-Undergraduates Angel Martinez and Lauren Chen, guided by course instructor Jennifer Shin Bassett, pitched K-All and secured a partnership with Emerald Audio.
+Undergraduates Angel Polito and Lauren Neri, guided by course instructor Jennifer Shin Bassett, pitched K-All and secured a partnership with Emerald Audio.